blankaex/blog/_posts/2020-03-10-switching-to-linux.md

 I'm sure you've done some research and found a clickbait article or two that gave you recommendations with flimsy justifications along the lines of _"beginner friendly"_ or _"similar to Windows"_.
 Let me just make one thing clear before we move on: **all of that is completely bullshit**.
 The fact of the matter is, all distros are more or less the same thing.
 Anything you can do on Ubuntu, you can do on Debian, Fedora, Red Hat, Mint, Manjaro, Gentoo, Red Star, [Fried Chicken Linux](https://github.com/sacmt-hciie/fried-chicken-linux) or whatever—it might just be called something else.

 This includes, by the way, the "theme" of your OS.
-I'm sure part of, or maybe even most of your reason for wanting to switch to Linux is to imitate a cool setup you saw on a desktop thread on /g/, so naturally you would want to go for the same distro.
+I'm sure part of, or maybe even most of your reason for wanting to switch to Linux is to imitate a "cool" setup you saw on a desktop thread on /g/, so naturally you would want to go for the same distro.
 However, the look and feel of your environment is _completely independent_ of your distribution.
 Unlike changing visual styles on Windows, where only a couple of colours will get tweaked, changing window managers or desktop environments on a Linux distro can get you from [this]({{ site.url }}/assets/res/2020-03-10-switching-to-linux/b231d61f93f00151c0059847ebf3636cf563e9a9.png) to [this]({{ site.url }}/assets/res/2020-03-10-switching-to-linux/1535239046271.gif), so no need to worry about your rice.

 {% capture images %}
     {{ site.url }}/assets/res/2020-03-10-switching-to-linux/screenshot.png